 We do activism.
 Street stalls, rallies and marches, you name it.
 For example, our Edinburgh branch has done a March for Europe every few months for a couple of years already!

 We provide a community.
 Twinnings with our sister branches from across Europe are one concrete way to make young people feel European.
 We’ve had international seminars, comic book workshops and just ordinary city visits with our fellow JEF branches.
-Here’s JEF-Paris visiting our London branch!
+This is a picture from the JEF Europe Congress in October 2019 in Paris, where all sections came together to vote upon their leadership for the next two years.

 And of course, we advocate for pro-European policies, and we distribute information about what’s happening in Europe.
 We write to MPs, we draft resolutions as a part of JEF-Europe’s Political Commissions, and we regularly organise discussion nights about Europe-themed topics.